MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Labs/02-custom-document-intelligence.md

 1. The files have been downloaded into a folder called **doc-intelligence**.
 Let's use the Cloud Shell Code editor to open the appropriate folder by running:

     ```bash
-    code doc-intelligence/Labfiles/02-custom-document-intelligence
+    cd doc-intelligence/Labfiles/02-custom-document-intelligence
     ```

+    ```bash
+    code .
+    ```

 ## Create a Azure AI Document Intelligence resource

 To use the Azure AI Document Intelligence service, you need a Azure AI Document Intelligence or Azure AI Services resource in your Azure subscription.
 You'll use the Azure portal to create a resource.

-1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

-2. In the top search bar, search for *Document intelligence*, select **Document intelligence**, and create a resource with the following settings:
+1. In the Azure portal, search for *Document intelligence*, select **Document intelligence**, and create a resource with the following settings:

     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **Region**: *Choose any available region*